nvim-telescope/telescope.nvim/developers.md

 ## Guide to your first Picker

-To guide you along the way to first picker we will do the following.
-We will open an empty lua scratch file in which we will develop the picker and run it each time using `:luafile %`.
-Later this file then be bundled as extension.
+To guide you along the way to your first picker we will open an empty lua scratch file, in which we will develop the picker and run it each time using `:luafile %`.
+Later we will bundle this file as an extension.

 ### Requires